 The face in

 Needle in a Haystack

 It’s bad enough looking for a needle in haystack, but when it turns up unexpectedly that’s a bonus.
 The man standing before Amie Napolis was

 One last look at

 The Smell of Fear

 Mickey was a peaceful kind of individual, and never had much time for bullies.
 That was before George turned up and started taking a more than passing interest in Molly.
-This was the catalyst for action, and something which Mickey needed to get his teeth into.
+This was

 The Spiders and Johnny Bailes